 POL S 450 Study Abroad in Political Science

 SCI 350 International Experience

 - SDSU Semester Exchange Program (Semester or Academic Year, some summer only available)

 - SDSU Faculty Led Program through College of Extended Studies (Semester, Summer, Winter & Spring Break)

 - ISEP Exchange or Direct Program (Semester or Summer)

 - Approved Independent Study Abroad Program

-If you use one of the following options to satisfy your international experience, nothing further must be done once the program is completed:
+* If you use one of the above options to satisfy your international experience, nothing further must be done once the program is completed.